 Disabilities come in many different forms.
 From someone aided by a wheelchair (physical), someone who is blind (visual), someone who is hearing impaired or deaf (auditory), someone who is nonverbal (verbal) to someone who has dyslexia (cognitive).

 Keeping everyone in mind is challenging but for some people, being able to access information online and having the freedom to do so, is vital.

-- One in twenty-two, that’s 360 million people are hearing impaired or deaf.
+- One in twenty, that’s 360 million people, are hearing impaired or deaf.

 But in reality, this is a fraction of the people who benefit from an accessible web.

-Now you might think this doesn’t apply to you but disabilities also exists in different circumstances; from permanent and temporary disabilities to situational disabilities.
+Now you might think this doesn’t apply to you but disabilities also exist in different circumstances; from permanent and temporary disabilities to situational disabilities.

 From someone aided by a wheelchair (permanent) to someone with a broken arm (temporary).
 Or someone holding their child in one arm (situational), we all have circumstances when we’re disabled.

 Which means that everyone, that’s over 7 billion people and counting, benefit from an accessible web.